Following are frequently asked questions about

 Q: How does your forecast compare to the forecast issued by the National Oceanic and Atmospheric Administration (NOAA)?

 NOAA makes two forecasts per year (late May and early August) and issues a prediction for a range of named storm, hurricane, major hurricane and Accumulated Cyclone Energy (ACE) index values.
-NOAA does not issue monthly forecasts or landfall probability forecasts.
+NOAA does not issue specific two-week forecasts or landfall probability forecasts.

 Q: Do other groups issue Atlantic basin seasonal hurricane forecasts?